konecnyjakub/mytester/README.md

 #### Parameters for test methods

 Test methods of TestCase descendants can take one or more parameters.
-You can provide a name of a public method from the class which returns an array with DataProvider attribute.
-It should be an array of arrays.
+You can provide a name of a public method from the class which returns an array or an iterable object with DataProvider attribute.
 Example:

 ```php
 <?php